keboola/developers-docs/extend/component/ui-options/ui-examples/sync-action-examples.md

 Some UI elements are using [sync actions](https://developers.keboola.com/extend/common-interface/actions/) to get some values dynamically from the component code.
 This section provides a list of the elements currently supported.

-Each element specifies `action` attribute which relates to the name of the sync action registered in the Developer Portal.
+Each element specifies the `action` attribute which relates to the name of the sync action registered in the Developer Portal.

 *Note: Support for these elements is also abstracted in the official [Python Component library](https://github.com/keboola/python-component#framework-support).*